Trazodone for Dogs: How Long It Lasts & Dosage by Weight

 How fast does trazodone work in dogs?

-It usually starts working within 1–2 hours of a dose.
-The calming effects typically last 6-12 hours, depending on the dose and your dog's individual response.
+Trazodone typically starts working within 1-2 hours.
+For stressful events like vet visits, give it 1-2 hours beforehand.
+The calming effects last 6-12 hours depending on dose and individual response.

 Can trazodone be given every day?